JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Really?
 Let me know when you get it,” I said as I stared at the poster some more.

-Just then, I heard the sound of someone coming out of a bathroom.
+Just then—as if on cue—I heard the sound of someone coming out of a nearby bathroom.
 It was my friend’s dad.
 I had no idea he was even there yet taking a shower, but anyway… There he was in the doorway of my friend’s room wearing just a bath towel and some slippers.

 “Jack,” he said, “Come here… I want to show you something…” he said.